APRIL 2025 30-DAY OUTLOOK

 Dark Blue-6-8F or Great Below

-Below-normal temperatures are forecast for California into the Four Corners.
-Anomalies of up to 4-8°F are possible.
-Above-normal temperatures are forecast for the northern and eastern Plains to the Atlantic Coast.
-Anomalies of up to 8°F are expected.
+Below-normal temperatures are forecast for northern California, the Northwest, and northern New England.
+Anomalies are expected to be 2-4°F. Above-normal temperatures are forecast for the eastern Rockies eastward into the Ohio and Tennessee Valleys and the Southeast.
+Anomalies could be as much as 2-4°F in some locations.
 The remainder of the nation is not expected to exceed normal climatology.

 PRECIPITATION